SaqibYounas/SaqibYounas/README.md

 BSIT student (6th semester) with hands-on experience in both frontend and backend development through real-world internships.
 Skilled in building full-stack applications using React, Node.js, TypeScript, and MongoDB.
-Actively seeking opportunities to contribute to practical projects, enhance my skills, and grow as a **Full-Stack Web Developer**.

 ---